AkashSDas/Battle-of-Neighborhoods-in-Manhattan/README.md

 > `geopy` packages is used to get `coordinates` using the location that we got from the GET request.

-> Using the `folium` package to visualise the map of `Ney York City` and mainly `Manhattan`, also it is see the map of different clusters that we got from the `machine learning model`.
+> Using the `folium` package to visualise the map of `New York City` and mainly `Manhattan`, also it is see the map of different clusters that we got from the `machine learning model`.

 > `Sciki-learn` is used for data preprocessing, creating machine learning model and evaluating it, thus creating a pipeline.